How to...

 Be clear on your teaching objective

-The case method offers a variety of class participation methods such as discussion, role-play, presentation or examination.
-Decided which method best suits the case you want to write.
+The case method offers a variety of class participation methods, such as discussion, role-play, presentation, or examination.
+Decide which method best suits the case you want to write.

 Identify case lead author